 Much like Vientiane, Luang Prabang trades in handicrafts, art, textiles, and jewelry.
 Be sure to explore the Night Market on Sisavangvong Road and shops in the Old Chinese Quarter.
 The numerous gift shops around the town are good for picking up couture-style textiles and quaint household objects.
 For fresh produce like meat, vegetables, and herbs, drop into Phosi Market.
 Note that the market culture of Laos, unlike more raucous Thailand, is devoid of the hard sell so don't expect badgering and bartering to the same degree.

 Luang Prabang Night Market

-(Settathilat Road).
-The street is closed off to vehicles and the hill-tribe traders emerge with their various apparels, ceramics, bamboo, lamps, blankets, bed covers, handicrafts and silk scarves.
+A Market is a nightly event that takes place between 17:00 and 23:00 beginning at Wat Mai and running along Sisavangvong Road to the town center (Settathilat Road).
+The street is closed off to vehicles and the hill-tribe traders emerge with their various apparel, ceramics, bamboo, lamps, blankets, bed covers, handicrafts, and silk scarves.
 Vendors often quote higher prices than when buying from the shops during day time, so make sure you haggle (politely) or shop around first.

 Ban Lao Natural Products